loreanvictor/tmplr/README.md

      ┛
 ```

-`tmplr` creates projects from _templates_, which can be any public repository. `tmplr` downloads the specified repo and runs its _templating recipe_, interactively filling it with contextual info.
+Create a new project from a _templates_: `tmplr` downloads the specified repo and runs its _templating recipe_, interactively filling it with contextual info.
+It can also enrich existing projects by running _reusable recipes_.

 <div align="center">